On the geometry of silent and anisotropic big bang singularities: Introduction

 The outline of the article is the following.
 We begin, in Section~\ref{section:Assumptions}, by formulating the assumptions more precisely.
 This is followed, in Section~\ref{section:resultsformal}, by a description of the results.
 In particular, we discuss conditions that yield quiescent asymptotics (both generically and in the presence of symmetries).
-We also derive asymptotics for the scalar field in the quiescent setting.
-This discussion is followed by a description of partial improvements of the bootstrap assumptions; cf. Subsection~\ref{ssection:partialbootstraparg}.
+In the context of the Einstein-scalar field equations, we also derive asymptotics for the scalar field in the quiescent setting.
+This discussion is followed by a description of partial improvements of the bootstrap assumptions; see Subsection~\ref{ssection:partialbootstraparg}.
 In Subsections~\ref{ssection:revisitsphom}--\ref{ssection:revisitnosymm}, we demonstrate that many previous results fit into the framework developed here.
-In Section~\ref{section:geometricidentities}, we record some basic geometric identities.
-This is followed by an estimate of the expansion normalised spatial scalar curvature in Section~\ref{section:basiccurvatureconcl}.
+See also Appendix~\ref{section:Bianchi class B}.
+In Section~\ref{section:basiccurvatureconcl}, we estimate the expansion normalised spatial scalar curvature.
 This estimate is of central importance and has several consequences, especially when combined with the Hamiltonian constraint.
 We record some of these consequences.
 In Section~\ref{section:dynamics}, we illustrate how the Kasner map arises in our setting.
 We also derive improvements of some of the assumptions.
 The remainder of the article is devoted to the quiescent setting.
 As is clear from (\ref{eq:renormalisedbSestintro}), expressions such as $2\mu_{B}-2\mu_{A}-2\mu_{C}$ play an important role in the analysis.
 In order to make progress, we need to have some understanding for how this quantity evolves.
 In particular, the most favourable situation is that this quantity tends to $-\infty$ linearly.
 We begin by recording such conditions in Subsections~\ref{ssection:asbehmuAetc} and \ref{ssection:quiescentregimes}.
 We then prove that the expansion normalised normal derivative of $\mK$ decays exponentially and that $\mK$ converges exponentially in the case of Einstein's vacuum equations, improving the original assumptions (but with a loss of derivatives).
 In Section~\ref{section:quiescent}, we derive conclusions of this nature, given $C^{k}$-assumptions, and assuming Einstein's vacuum equations to hold.
 In Section~\ref{section:Sobestquiescentsetting}, we derive Sobolev estimates based on Sobolev assumptions.
 Finally, in Section~\ref{section:scalarfieldmatter}, we consider quiescent behaviour in the context of the Einstein-scalar field equations.
 We again prove that the expansion normalised normal derivative of $\mK$ decays exponentially and that $\mK$ converges exponentially.
 We also derive asymptotics for the scalar field.
-In the appendices, we derive formulae we use in the main text, and prove technical statements we need but whose proofs are not very illuminating.
+In the appendices, we record material from \cite{RinWave} we need here, derive formulae we use in the main text, and prove technical statements we need but whose proofs are not very illuminating.